View changelog

 Testing (invite-only)- Access

-- OpenAI published a statement describing its approach to advertising and expanding access to ChatGPT.
+- OpenAI has published an official statement/policy page about its approach to advertising and expanding access to ChatGPT.

 - Ad Experience